yoanmalie/d8-theming-guide/twig/twig-tutorial.md

 To print a simple variable in a template, use `{{ variable }}`.

-It's possible to let the varible go through a filter before printing it.
-This can be done using `{{ varible|filter }}`.
+It's possible to let the variable go through a filter before printing it.
+This can be done using `{{ variable|filter }}`.

 ### Accessing arrays